jolapodolszanska/shepp-logan-phantom-2D/README.md

+### Shepp-Logan phantom

 Shepp-Logan phantom is is a standard test image created by Larry Shepp and Benjamin F. Logan for their 1974 paper The Fourier Reconstruction of a Head Section.It serves as the model of a human head in the development and testing of image reconstruction algorithms.

 I know how difficult it is to implement this model, which is why I present the simplest solution.
-YMy model was created by values of the table:
+My model was created by values of the table:

 |Ellipse  | Center         |  Major Axis  | Minor Axis  | Theta | Gray level  |
 | --------| ---------------|--------------|-------------|-------|-------------|